Skip to Main Content

 Continue Reading

 Organizing chaos.
 As students plan their activities for Saturday and Sunday, homework takes up an extensive chunk of their time.
-While some teachers have ceased assigning weekend homework, others maintain the firm perspective that its a part of life.
+While some teachers have ceased assigning weekend homework, others maintain the firm perspective that it's a part of life.

 Teachers vs. Students: Weekend homework